IB Psychology IA: 60 Examples and Guidance (2025)

 49. Does regular physical activity reduce symptoms of depression in adults?

-A longitudinal study could measure the relationship between regular physical activity levels and depression symptoms, exploring the potential mental health benefits of exercise.
+This longitudinal study explores the relationship between regular physical activity and depressive symptoms.
+By tracking activity levels and mental health indicators over time, the study assesses the potential therapeutic effects of exercise.

 50. What is the impact of materialism on subjective well-being in adults?